ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 ### What is a glossary?

-Sometimes, AI translators can't recognize specific terms that shouldn't be translated.
+Sometimes, AI translators can't recognize untranslatable and specific terms.
 For instance, we don't want "Rust" translated when referring to the programming language.
 To prevent such mistakes, we use a glossary to guide translations.

-A **glossary** allows you to create, store, and manage project-specific terminology in one place, ensuring terms are translated correctly and consistently.
+A **glossary** allows you to create, store, and manage project-specific terminology in one place, ensuring that terms are translated correctly and consistently.

-You can check our [**ton-i18n-glossary**](https://github.com/TownSquareXYZ/ton-i18n-glossary) for reference.
+You can reference our [**ton-i18n-glossary**](https://github.com/TownSquareXYZ/ton-i18n-glossary).
 ![ton-i18n-glossary](/img/localizationProgramGuideline/howItWorked/ton-i18n-glossary.png)

 ### How to set up a glossary for a new language?